 An example of something that can be difficult for new readers to understand is alliances, but understanding alliances opens up the possibilities even more.
 Here’s the quick explanation: If you have miles in an airline’s loyalty program, then you can use those miles for any airline that’s a partner or is in that same alliance.
 The Star Alliance and oneworld Alliance offer the most value.
 For example, if you have any British Airways Avios (UR transfer partners) you can fly American Airlines, Alaska Airlines, and any other partner airline with your Avios miles.

 Also, understanding each program’s routing rules, fees, and award charts will help you get the most out of your miles.

-This hobby can be extremely rewarding, but don’t get started before knowing your credit score, and only if you can manage your credit card spending.
-After that, it’s as simple as picking a goal, learning the cards to apply for, and learning some of the ways to maximize your points.
+This hobby can be extremely rewarding.
+But don’t get started before knowing your credit score.
+Only consider this if you can manage your credit card spending.
+After that, it’s as simple as picking a goal, learning the cards to apply for, and finding ways to maximize your points.
 Trust me, your efforts will be well spent!